ENJ1/ENJ1/README.md

 - 👋 Hi, I’m @ENJ1
 - 👀 I’m interested in machine learning and porting Linux to various devices.
 - 🌱 I’m currently learning machine learning and low level hardware stuff
-- 💞️ I’m looking to collaborate on a project that aims to use dynarec to run macOS 7 on baremetal on Raspberry Pi.
 - 📫 How to reach me: Nowhere, yet

 <!---